Toyo, in Filipino, means “soy sauce”, but I didn’t catch the reference until we ate here.

 For your main course, you can choose between one of two dishes.
 The first dish is this three-cut pork bbq, which like the bahay kubo dish, is one of Toyo Eatery’s defining dishes.
 It’s made with three cuts of pork – shoulder, belly, and butt – cooked over charcoal and wood before being finished in a pork bone broth.
 I read that the entire process takes about twelve hours.

 Both mains are served with a bowl of Toyo Eatery’s silog.
-Silog is an acronym for sinangag (garlic fried rice) and itlog, and refers to a family of breakfast dishes served with some type of meat like cured beef, pork fatback, or Filipino sausage.
+Silog is a portmanteau word for sinangag (garlic fried rice) and itlog, and refers to a family of breakfast dishes served with some type of meat like cured beef, pork fatback, or Filipino sausage.
 Instead of meat, Toyo Eatery tops it with what I believe to be pork cracklings or fish skin, depending on which main you choose.

 Delicious runny yolk